(Our personal situation and the Alaska homeless teen place)

 It’s frustrating to know something but to be waiting and not know when or how God is doing something.
 I am learning that HOW we wait -while we wait- is very important.
 He’s teaching and leading us every day which is something I wasn’t as aware of in the past.

 When our car broke down I thought, “Oh well.
 Since we’ll be moving soon maybe we won’t need another car for now.”
-(That’s been about

 And also prayers for when and how for the Alaska homeless teen place.